Seven Step Speaking Course

 It’s important to look at everyone in the room on a regular basis.
 Make them feel that you are speaking directly to them.

 But don’t stare at them.
-Just make brief contact with each one in turn throughout your presentation.
+Just make brief eye contact with each one in turn throughout your presentation.
 Do this on a random basis rather than regularly sweep the room like a lighthouse beam.

-If it’s a video presentation, look at the camera, not the images of the audience.
+But if it’s a video presentation, look at the camera, not the images of the audience.

 For more information, go to our post on body language.